Blu-ray: Laser and optics

 While a DVD uses a 650nm red laser, Blu-ray Disc uses a 405nm blue laser diode.
 Although the laser is called blue, its color is actually in the violet range.
 The shorter wavelength can be focused to a smaller area, thus enabling it to read information recorded in pits that are less than half the size of those on a DVD, and can consequently be spaced more closely, resulting in a shorter track pitch, enabling a Blu-ray Disc to hold about five times the amount of information that can be stored on a DVD.
 The lasers are GaN (gallium nitride) laser diodes that produce 405nm light directly, that is, without frequency doubling or other nonlinear optical mechanisms.
 CDs use 780nm near-infrared lasers.
+Some early Pioneer DVD recorders (DVR-S101 and DVR-S201) use 635 nm red laser to precisely write to specialized DVD-R for Authoring media.

 The minimum "spot size" on which a laser can be focused is limited by diffraction and depends on the wavelength of the light and the numerical aperture of the lens used to focus it.
 By decreasing the wavelength, increasing the numerical aperture from 0.60 to 0.85, and making the cover layer thinner to avoid unwanted optical effects, designers can cause the laser beam to focus on a smaller spot, which effectively allows more information to be stored in the same area.
 For a Blu-ray Disc, the spot size is 580nm.
-This allows a reduction of the pit size from 400nm for DVD to 150nm for Blu-ray Disc, and of the track pitch from 740nm to 320nm.
-See compact disc for information on optical discs' physical structure.
+This allows a reduction of the pit size from 400nm for DVD to 150nm for Blu-ray Disc, and of the track pitch from 740nm to 320nm (see compact disc for information on optical discs' physical structure).
 In addition to the optical improvements, Blu-ray Discs feature improvements in data encoding that further increase the amount of content that can be stored.